ECE-196/docs/content/tutorials/ESP32_WIFI_GUI_Tutorial.md

 ### Example

 Connect to the ESP32 Wi-Fi network (`ESP32_LED_AP`) using the password `genny123`, then visit `http://192.168.4.1` in your browser.
 You’ll see LED toggle buttons.
+Toggle them and watch as the LEDs turn on/off.
+Experiment with range and see how far the requests can be sent, and notice the delays in time concerning the access point on the ESP32.

 ### Analysis

 This example uses HTML served directly from the microcontroller and leverages the WebServer library to handle URL routing.
-It’s a lightweight, no-backend-required method to control hardware in real time—perfect for rapid prototyping and IoT demos.
+It’s a lightweight, back-end-less method to control hardware in real time.
+Ideal for rapid prototyping and IoT applications...

 ## Additional Resources